aws-samples/mlops-e2e/consumers/online/README.md

 You can visit the cloudfront url to try out the model inference using the testing data set.

+**Important**: this application uses SageMaker Serverless Inference Endpoint.
+You may experience **Cold starts** in the first few requests.
+Please refer to the *Cold starts* section in the [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) documentation for details.

 ![Online Consumer Inference Form](../../docs/OnlineConsumerInferenceForm.png)

 ![Online Consumer Inference Result](../../docs/OnlineConsumerInferenceResult.png)